After you've created your semester, you will need to add your subjects, and non-teaching blocks. A quick overview of what this means:

 Select the colour you would like to assign the subject.
 This is optional if you want to keep the randomly selected colour that it originally has.

-Note: You can select more > for more colour options.
+Note: You can click on the colour picker icon for more colour options.

 Assign Curriculum Sets to your subject.
 Curriculum sets may be called something different in your school district.
 For example, Learning Objectives, Standards, Standard Sets, Expectations, etc.